 Harry glanced at Severus who was leaning back in his chair with his arms crossed over his chest.
 He was not looking at Harry, but staring out a window at the blue sky beyond.
 Harry flicked his eyes to Dumbledore.
 "You'll do it, yeah?"

 Harry had known before he asked, that no, the headmaster was not going to do it and it was hard to hold his tongue while Dumbledore explained why Snape was the still the best person to invade Harry's mind after everything Harry had been through for those few months during the last school year.

-Dumbledore explained that Snape was so much better at Legilimency (a claim that Harry was yet to see the proof of) and that as Snape had also been in Harry's mind before, and he knew the landscape.
+Dumbledore explained that Snape was so much better at Legilimency (a claim that Harry was yet to see the proof of) and as Snape had been in Harry's mind before, he knew the landscape.

 "Potter," said Snape, and at a look from Erin, he amended what he was going to say.
 "Harry, this will not in any way resemble the battles you and I fought in my office, I promise you that."
 Erin's free hand wrapped around his where it rested against his leg.
 "The experience this time will be very different, and not just because you and I have been through quite a lot together since the end of the school year."

 Harry looked at Erin and then back at Snape.
 He wasn't surprised to see that she had taken one of both their hands; she had joined them together with her as the link.
 It had been like that for a while now; she was the calm at the centre of his and Snape's storm.